Will Medicare Pay For Bathroom Modifications ?

 Sometimes the only option, for making a part of the home safe for our elderly parents, is to make modifications to the actual rooms, and the bathroom is probably the room which needs the most work.
 This can be a simple grab bar or a walk in bathtub.
 But whatever the solution, we still have to find out how to pay for it.

-Original Medicare Part B does not typically cover bathroom modifications, although Medicare Advantage plans may well be offering home modification benefits in the near future.
+Original Medicare Part B does not typically cover bathroom modifications, although Medicare Advantage plans may offer bathroom modifications which help beneficiaries who suffer with some chronic conditions.

 Almost all home modifications will not be covered by Medicare Part B.

 Medicare Part B typically only covers durable medical equipment for use in the home which it considers to be “medically necessary”, and unfortunately equipment for the bathroom is for the most part considered to be for comfort, and modifications are seen as not primarily medical in nature.